 Work at Multiple Scales

 “The key to the Whole Systems approach is understanding the integrated significance of the three flow paths in a watershed – surface runoff, lateral interflow in shallow soils, and deep groundwater.
-Unlock that key and we can successfully implement appropriate measures so that creek systems are more resilient and therefore able to better cope with an altered flow regime,” states Dr. Chris May, Surface & Stormwater Division Director with Kitsap County Public Works in Washington State.
+Unlock that key and we can successfully implement appropriate measures so that creek systems are more resilient and therefore able to better cope with an altered flow regime,” continues Dr. Chris May.
+Previously the Urban Watershed Manager with Seattle Public Utilities, he is now Surface & Stormwater Division Director with Kitsap County Public Works in Washington State.

 To Learn More: